Your Anti Aging Diet Questions Answered: Real Research, Real Results

 Effects on immune system function

-Severe calorie restriction can impair both immune function and wound healing, potentially offsetting lifespan benefits, especially during health challenges like viral pandemics.
+Severe calorie restriction can impair both immune function and wound healing, potentially offsetting lifespan benefits, especially during health challenges like viral illness.
 Research indicates that proper nutrition plays a vital role in immune response, with nutritional deficiencies closely associated with impaired immune function and reduced resistance to infection.

 Specific deficiencies create particular problems: